leegengyu/vulnhub-box-walkthrough/hackinos-1.md

 * After running that command, we now have a reverse shell on the vulnerable web server, as user `www-data`:
 ![](/screenshots/hackinos-1/successfulReverseShell.jpg)
 * Interestingly on some occasions, after we terminate the nc connection, the malicious file appears to no longer be on the web server anymore.
 We have to re-upload our malicious file to the web server.
-* Heading to `/var/www/html`, open `wp-config.php` and we find that the MySQL login credentials are `wordpress:wordpress`. *We will not make use of this information for this walkthrough at this iteration - to consider how we can use this for privilege escalation in future*.
+* Heading to `/var/www/html`, open `wp-config.php` and we find that the MySQL login credentials are `wordpress:wordpress`.
+We are not exactly sure if we need this later, but this is one of the pieces of information that I take note once I get access, just in case we are stuck later on (and who knows when it might come in handy).
 * Next, we will have to find a way for privilege escalation, using a binary with the setuid bit enabled.
 Run `find / -user root -perm -4000 -print 2>/dev/null`, just like in mr-robot-1:
 ![](/screenshots/hackinos-1/suidExecutables.jpg)
 * Amongst these binaries, we will use `/usr/bin/tail` to escalate our privileges: `tail -c1G /etc/shadow`, where `tail` allows us to output the final parts of a file: